synergy-design-system/synergy-design-system/.github/ISSUE_TEMPLATE/component-request-new-component.md

 **Questions**

-- [ ] I have looked at the documentation site and was not able to find the component. <!-- link zur seite??? -->
+- [ ] I have looked at the documentation site and was not able to find the component.
-- [ ] I have looked into the Figma boards and was not able to find the component. <!-- kommt jeder auf figma??? -->
+- [ ] I have looked into the Figma boards and was not able to find the component.
 - [ ] I could (or even want) to implement the component myself

 ---